ItsHariii/EmoryHacks/CONTRIBUTING.md

 ## 🙏 Thank You!

-Your contributions help make Aurea better for expecting mothers everywhere.
+Your contributions help make Ovi better for expecting mothers everywhere.
 Thank you for your time and effort!